maddenp/iotaa/README.md

     yield [cup(basedir), steeped_tea_with_sugar(cupdir)]
 ```

 As described above, a `@tasks` function must yield its name and the assets id requires: In this case, a cup to make the tea in; and then the steeped tea with sugar, in that cup.
-Knowledge of the location of the directory representing the cup belongs to the `cup()` function, and the expression `ids(cup(basedir))[0]` 1.
+Knowledge of the location of the directory representing the cup belongs to `cup()`, and the expression `ids(cup(basedir))[0]` 1.
 Calls `cup()`, which returns a list of the assets it makes ready; 2.
 Passes those returned assets into `ids()`, which extracts the unique identifiers for the assets (a filesystem path in this case); and 3.
 Retrieves the first (and in this case only) id, which is the cup directory.
 The function then declares that it requires this `cup()`, as well as steeped tea with sugar in the cup, by yielding these task-function calls.

 Note that the function could hae equivalently